Nippur: Tell Dlehim

-The nearby site of Dlehim (Dulaihim, Delehem, Dlehem, Dlihim) is about 40 hectares in area, separated in eastern and western sections by an ancient 50 meter wide canal bed, and currently described as being 2.5 meters in height.
-It lies about 21 kilometers south of Nippur and about ten kilometers south of Drehem.
-The site was visited by John Punnett Peters in 1889 and (believing it was Drehem) by Edgar James Banks in 1903.
-It was first examined (along with Drehem) in 1925 by Raymond P. Dougherty on behalf of the American Schools of Oriental Research.
-The mound at the time rose to 25 feet above the plain and was fairly unremarkable with some baked bricks and flint saw-blades.
+occupation continuing in the Akkadian Empire, Ur III and Isin-Larsa periods.

 In modern times it was surveyed by H. Fujii of the Kokushikan University of Tokyo in 1988.
 In the early days of archaeology it was often confused with the nearby Drehem.
 It covers an area of 36 hectares and was occupied in the Ur III period.
 The site has been suggested as the location of ancient Tummal (thought to be the source of the Tummal Inscription).
 Tummal played a primary political role in the Ur III period.
 In 2016 the QADIS survey project, carried out an aerial and surface survey of the site.
 Four bricks (three re-used for a later drain and one in a temple area) of Ur III ruler Amar-Sin were found at the site.
 Extended traces of Ur III period buildings including an oval temple with central terrace were detected by drone flights and surface surveys.
 The presence of modern military berms were also noted.
 The Qadis survey, through imagery and sounding, determined that the site had a 150 meter by 80 meter harbor.
 In 2019 the Oriental Institute of Chicago received permission to excavate at Dlehim and in 2022 preliminary excavation began.